-OCPoundHounds focus is to rescue Small, Toy-sized dogs (primarily Pomeranians, Papillons, Toy Hairless breeds such as Chinese Crested, Xolo’s PIO’s, and Japanese Chins) from local Southern California “High Kill” shelters, or from commercial breeding operations.
-The dogs we rescue are primarily those whom have been placed on the euthanasia lists for medical issues, cruelty and/or neglect cases, seniors, or just because the shelter is over-crowded and has to make space for incoming dogs.
+OCPoundHounds focus is to rescue primarily Pomeranians, Papillons, and Toy Hairless breeds such as Chinese Crested, Xolo’s (Mexican hairless) and PIO’s from local Southern California “High Kill” shelters, or from commercial breeding operations.
+The dogs we rescue from the shelters are those who have primarily been placed on the euthanasia lists for medical issues, cruelty and/or neglect cases, seniors, or just because the shelter is over-crowded and has to make space for incoming dogs.
 The commerical breeding operation dogs we rescue are those being auctioned for a variety of issues, or are being retired from breeding, usually at around the 8 year old age range.

-Once we commit to rescuing a dog we evaluate and focus on socialization, positive reinforcement behaviour training (NOT compulsion Cesar Milan / military (prong and/or choke collars) but training as advocated by kikopet.com, Victoria Stillwell, Patricia McConnell and Ian Dunbar.
+Once we commit to rescuing a dog we evaluate and focus on socialization, positive reinforcement behaviour training (NOT compulsion Cesar Milan / military (prong and/or choke collars) but training as advocated by Kikopet.com, Victoria Stillwell, Patricia McConnell and Ian Dunbar.
 We meet all the veterinary needs of the rescued dog while in our care.
-We strongly advocate blood titering, versus arbitrarily vaccinating, and in core vaccination only, after titering shows a need for re-vaccination.
+We strongly advocate blood titering, versus arbitrarily vaccinating, and in core vaccination only, after titering shows any need for re-vaccination.
 If the potential Adopter believes in vaccinating annually and in such vaccines a Bordetella, Lyme Disease etc., and does not do due diligence to research as to why a Veterinarian would recommend such vaccines, then we are NOT the right rescue for you from which to consider adopting.
 We also support raw and home cooked diets versus kibble and veterinary-prescribed diets.
 The Veterinarians we believe are advocating for the health of the dog are Dr. Jean Dodds and Dr. Karen Becker.
 We keep a dog in our rescue organization for as long as it takes for us to make the right placement match between the dog and the adoptive pet parents.
 We do not place a dog on a first come, first served basis, but on who can provide the best home for our rescued dogs.